jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Unparalleled Mastery (1CP)
   Use this Stratagem when an ASURYANI FARSEER successfully manifests their last psychic power in a Psychic phase.
   That psyker can attempt to manifest an additional psychic power this turn.
+This is a Command Effect.

   ### Treasures of the Craftworld (1CP)
   Use this Stratagem before the battle, when you are mustering your army.
 (Army gains 1 extra Relic; use up to 3 times)